Harry Lehmann

 Harry Lehmann (21 March 1924 in Güstrow – 22 November 1998 in Hamburg) was a German physicist.
+Known for his work on correlation functions in quantum field theory.

 Biography

 Lehmann studied physics at Rostock and the Humboldt-Universität zu Berlin.

 In 1952 he worked at the Max-Planck-Institut in Göttingen, and spent a year in Copenhagen and from 1956 worked in Hamburg.